Ambrosys/os-matcher/docs/content/Matching/Algorithms/2-SkipRouter.rst

 starting with the last sampling point of the farthest route or the following.
 The underlying routers then try to route farther by ignoring these sampling points.

-If it is able to route farther, the skipping is considered successfull and it continues as usual.
+If it is able to route farther, the skipping is considered successful and it continues as usual.
 It then may start a new skipping session, if necessary.

 If the distance to skip reaches some threshold before finding a route,